 We were here for the mussels, and went classic with the Vin Blanc Mussels served in a creamy sauce of garlic, crème fraiche, shallots, parsley and spinach.
 The mussels themselves were a bit small, but it was a generous portion.
 Of course we had to have a second round of the house-baked bread to sop up the last remnants of sauce in the pot.
 The Saison Dupont Belgian farmhouse ale paired nicely without overpowering the delicate flavors of the mussels.
 If you happen to be there during happy hour, which starts at 3 p.m. everyday, the mussel pots are only $10.

 There is so much going on in Clarendon that we decided to stay for a second restaurant.
 A few blocks away, back up on Clarendon Blvd, is Fuego Cocina y Tequileria, a member of the Passion Food Restaurant Group that serves up modern Mexican cuisine.
-The two level restaurant has a large, lively bar area downstairs.
+(Update: Fuego Cocina y Tequileria is permanently closed as of October 2016) The two level restaurant has a large, lively bar area downstairs.

 We were drawn to the tacos, with nine tempting filling options folded up into fresh house-made corn tortillas.
 The Jalisco-style Roasted Goat and the Slow Braised Beef Tongue were both flavorful and tender.
 They were served with three different sauces: a fiery hot habanero salsa, hot rojo salsa and a milder salsa verde.